Sofus Berger

-Sofus Berger Brix (born 2 June 2003) is a Danish professional footballer who plays as a midfielder for Viborg FF.
-He is a Danish youth international.
+Sofus Berger Brix (born 2 June 2003) is a Danish professional footballer who plays as a midfielder for Danish Superliga club Silkeborg.

 Career

+Viborg

 Born in Viborg, Berger began playing for Overlund GF at age 5 before moving to the Viborg FF academy at U13 level.

 On 6 August 2019, Berger made his senior debut in the first round of the Danish Cup in a 2–1 away win after extra-time over Jammerbugt.
 He made his league debut in the Danish 1st Division – the second tier of Danish football – a few days later on 11 August in a 0–0 draw against HB Køge, coming on as a substitute in the 80th minute for Mikkel Agger.
-He scored his first goal on 19 July 2020 in a 1–1 draw against Vejle Boldklub.
+He scored his first goal on 19 July 2020 in a 1–1 draw against Vejle.

-Being part of the Viborg-team winning promotion to the Danish Superliga in the 2020–21 season, Berger made his debut at the highest level on 18 July 2021 as a starter in a 2–1 away win over Nordsjælland.
+Being part of the Viborg team winning promotion to the Danish Superliga in the 2020–21 season, Berger made his debut at the highest level on 18 July 2021 as a starter in a 2–1 away win over Nordsjælland.

 He made his European debut on 21 July 2022, coming on as a late substitute in the UEFA Europa Conference League qualifier against Sūduva and slotting home to 1–0 winner shortly after.

+On 4 August 2023, Viborg confirmed that Berger - in pursuit of more playing time - moved to Fredericia on a season-long loan deal.
+At the same time, he extended his contract with Viborg until the end of 2025.
+In the summer of 2024, Berger was back in Viborg.

+Silkeborg

+On 1 February 2025, Danish Superliga side Silkeborg announced the signing of Berger on a contract until the end of 2028.
+On 14 August, he scored his first goal for the club in a 2–2 away draw against Jagiellonia Białystok in the UEFA Conference League third qualifying round.